pjeziorski/jpa-madness/README.md

 - Tests what references are returned on hibernate methods
 - Liquibase create via xml

+### UC3: One to Many Dependencies Tests

+- Tests saving One to Many Dependencies with different directions

 ## Learnings

 ### Save vs SaveAndFlush